🔼The name YHWH: Summary

 🔼God and Human Consciousness

 All animals are, to some degree, conscious, both of themselves and of their environment.
 This dual consciousness culminates when animals look for a mate, and even a creature as small as a fruit fly won't settle for anything other than another fruit fly.
+So yes, strictly on a data-management level (i.e. data goes in and gets processed, upon which other data is compiled and gets broadcast in the form of pheromones, behavior, cat-calls and whatever else fruit flies do), even fruit flies in their own way "know" what it is like to be a fruit fly and look for those same qualities in their potential mate.
 But for conscious thought, words are needed.
 Without words, the consciousness of animals comprises subconscious thought.
-The subconscious thought of animals is identical to human subconscious thought, that is thought without words (and which is usually accompanied by vocal expressions other than words: Huh?
+The subconscious thought of animals, and especially those with brains, hormones and biodomes closely comparable to ours, is identical to human subconscious thought, that is thought without words (and which is usually accompanied by vocal expressions other than words: Huh?
 Wah?
 Hey!
 Ah!
 Woohoo!).

 Conscious thought is thought in words, and for that we need to know the names of things (Genesis 2:19-20).
 When we know names for things, it becomes much easier to organize our observations.
 And that makes it much easier to navigate our visible world.